The N.C. Department of Transportation (NCDOT) determines safety performance by a measure of the state’s fatality rate.

 There are a number of reasons for the spike in fatal crashes from 2019 to 2020.
 Impaired driving, speeding and distracted driving are the three main reasons behind the rise in the fatality rate in Wake County.

 In North Carolina, one-third of the crashes in 2020 involved victims who were not wearing a seatbelt.
-Roughly 25% of crashes were caused by speeding.
+Speeding cause roughly 25%.
 Alcohol was a common theme of causing fatal collisions as well.

 Automobile Collision Attorneys